 Clear Brand Positioning

-Key elements of effective progress planning include:
+Key elements of effective transition planning include:

 - Succession Planning: Identify potential successors early on and prepare them to take over operations.